 Attorney Stephen Tillery stands to reel in a whopping $16.8 million fee after settling a nationwide class action lawsuit against GlaxoSmithKline in Madison County Circuit Court.
-Whether the settlement should be finally approved as fair, reasonable and adequate;

 But class members who claim the drug maker withheld negative information about the safety and effectiveness of the popular anti-depressant drug Paxil will only get $15 or their actual costs if they have proof.